dbierer/php-class-notes/apache-nov-2017.md

 * Q: What is `mod_vhost_alias`?
 * A: Provides the ability to dynamically create large numbers of vhosts automatically.
 See: https://httpd.apache.org/docs/2.4/mod/mod_vhost_alias.html

+* Q: from Francois to All Participants: how would you "enable" an apache instance with a different conf file so that it start automatically at boot? systemctl enable httpd, can you say systemctl enable httpd -f /new-file.conf?

 ## ERRATA
 * 52: must Linux s/be most Linux
 * 52: bad char in code